Josef Humpál

-Josef "Pepi" Humpál (30 January 1918 – 19 December 1984) was a footballer and football manager from Czechoslovakia.
+Josef "Pepi" Humpál (30 January 1918 – 19 December 1984) was a Czech football player and manager.
 He played for SK Baťa Zlín, FC Sochaux-Montbéliard, SO Montpellier, RC Strasbourg and AS Béziers.

 He coached SO Montpellier, RC Strasbourg, AS Béziers in France and Cantonal Neuchâtel FC, FC Xamax-Sports, FC Yverdon-Sports and FC Fribourg in Switzerland.
-He is the first ever foreigner to score a hat-trick in Ligue 1.
+He was the first ever foreigner to score a hat-trick in Ligue 1.